 Trainees’ school based training enables them to develop the knowledge acquired through centre-based training by embedding it into their practice.
 Here they will work with expert and experienced colleagues in their own department who will further exemplify the theory through targeted observations, deconstruction of practice, modelling/exposition, live coaching and instructional coaching.
 With the help of their Mentors and department colleagues, Trainees will have the opportunity to deliberately practise the theory within their own subject context so that they can explore how the theory is specifically applied to their own practice.

 Trainees will spend the majority of their time in their main placement school where they will be part of the school community from the very start of the academic year.
-Apart from their subject specific Mentor and department colleagues Trainees will also be supported by other key school colleagues, such as members of the school’s pastoral team (including a co-Tutor), the SEN Co-ordinator, the DSL and members of the senior leadership team such as the ITT Professional Mentor, who is responsible for supporting Trainee’s professional development during their school placement.
+Apart from their subject specific Mentor and department colleagues Trainees will also be supported by other key school colleagues, such as members of the school’s pastoral team (including a co-Tutor), the SEN Co-ordinator, the DSL (Designated Safeguarding Lead) and members of the senior leadership team such as the ITT Coordinator, who is responsible for supporting Trainee’s professional development during their school placement.

 Trainees also undertake a second school placement between January and February half term.
 The second placement school is usually of a different socio-economic make up to the main placement school.